Selective machine learning of doubly robust functionals: Numerical experiments

-We compared the proposed estimators with three DDML estimators using Lasso with covariates $x,\ldots, x^5$, random forests, and gradient boosting trees to estimate nuisance \mbox{parameters} respectively \citep{Chernozhukov2018} as well as targeted maximum likelihood estimator \citep{van2011targeted}.
+\yifan{for the second scenario.} Implemented candidate estimators used default tuning parameters in \cite{superlearner}.
+The proposed selection procedure was implemented with two-fold cross-validation.
+Each simulation was repeated 500 times.

+\yifan{ We compared the proposed estimators with four DDML estimators \citep{Chernozhukov2018} and four cross-validated TMLE (CV-TMLE) \citep{van2011targeted} using Lasso, random forests, gradient boosting trees, and super learner to estimate nuisance parameters respectively, where the super learner uses a library consisting of Lasso, random forest, and gradient boosting trees.
+We have deliberately restricted our comparisons to CVTMLE as appears to be the most widely used TMLE estimator and did not consider other TMLE variants such a C-TMLE and super-efficient TMLE, though we briefly mention them as alternative TMLE estimators one might consider.
 Each DDML was estimated by cross-fitting \citep{Chernozhukov2018}, i.e., 1) using training data (random half of sample) to estimate nuisance parameters and validation data to obtain $\widehat \psi_1$; 2) swapping the role of training and validation dataset to obtain $\widehat \psi_2$; 3) computing the estimator as the average $\widehat \psi_{\text{CF}} = (\widehat \psi_1 + \widehat \psi_2)/2$.
-For the targeted maximum likelihood estimator, we consider the super learner based on a library consisting of Lasso, random forests, and gradient boosting trees.
+Each CV-TMLE was estimated by cross-fitting and the tuning parameters follow the default of \texttt{tmle\_TSM\_all()} function in the \texttt{tmle3} R package.
+We note that because the nuisance function learners implemented by CV-TMLE were not extracted to be included in our selected models, the results might not be fully comparable.
+Nevertheless, we include them as a benchmark here.
+While our simulations are sufficiently extensive to establish benchmark comparisons with the most widely used estimators in a typical practical setting, more exhaustive simulations in more challenging settings particularly in presence of high-dimensional covariates might also be of interest and could be the topic of future work.}